ericwastaken/docker-eclipse-mosquitto/README.md

 * Docker must be installed on the host system.
 * The host must have internet access to build the initial image.
 (See "Offline Usage" below if you need to use this in an offline environment.)
 * Docker Build will use **eclipse-mosquitto:2.0.15** from Docker Hub.
 Edit the **Dockerfile** to change the version if needed.
+* (Optional) If you plan to use the included TLS generation script, you'll also need Python 3.6 or later with openssl.
+These are only used when you run the TLS generation script and are not needed to otherwise build or run the container.

 ## Usage